-You can do this via either an email custom audience or Website Custom Audience for the success page following the opt-in (or both).
+You can do this via either an email custom audience or A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. for the success page following the opt-in (or both).
 I personally prefer the WCA since it’s dynamic and there are fewer issues matching up Facebook users to those who opted in (expect 30-70% of email addresses to match up).

 Related Purchase Custom Audience: You should also target those who have already bought from you — preferably a related product.
 A couple of examples would be for upgrades (new model released) and upsells.